flutter/website/src/development/add-to-app/ios/add-flutter-screen.md

 import Flutter

 struct ContentView: View {
-  // Flutter dependencies are passed in as an EnvironmentObject.
+  // Flutter dependencies are passed in an EnvironmentObject.
   @EnvironmentObject var flutterDependencies: FlutterDependencies

   // Button is created to call the showFlutter function when pressed.